keu/docs/astro/connect-azure.md

 Every Astro cluster runs in a dedicated Virtual Private Network (VPC).
 To set up a private connection between an Astro VPC and an Azure Virtual Network (VNet), you can create a VPC peering connection.
 VPC peering ensures private and secure connectivity, reduces network transit costs, and simplifies network layouts.

-To create a VPC peering connection between an Astro VPC and an Azure VPC, contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information:
+To create a VPC peering connection between an Astro VPC and an Azure VNet, contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information:

 - Astro cluster ID and name
 - Azure TenantID and Subscription ID of the target VNet